Nishlesh/Quantum-Approach-to-Credit-Risk-Analysis/README.md

 - SI527 reading files

 ## Contributions
-Main Contributors for this projects are Shreyas Kulkarni and Nishlesh Goel Contributions to this project are welcome.
+Main Contributors for this projects are Shreyas Kulkarni and Nishlesh Goel.
+Contributions to this project are welcome.
 If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.

 ## License